-- 12.1 Appeal to District Governing Board (Board of Trustees) - 12.1.1 If the complainant is not satisfied with the results of the administrative determination rendered pursuant to section 11.0 of these procedures, the complainant may file a written appeal to the District governing board (Board of Trustees) within fifteen (15) days from the date of notice pursuant to section 11.0 of these procedures that sets forth the administrative determination and the complainant's appeal rights. - 12.1.2 The governing board (Board of Trustees) will review the original complaint, the investigative report, the administrative determination, and the appeal and issue a final District decision in the matter within forty-five (45) days after receiving the appeal. - 12.1.2.1 In any case not involving employment discrimination, the District shall promptly forward to the complainant and to the Chancellor of the California Community Colleges a copy of the final District decision rendered by the governing board (Board of Trustees)
+12.1 Appeal to District Governing Board

-that includes notice of the complainant's right to appeal the District's decision to the Chancellor of the California Community Colleges (set forth below).
+- 12.1.1 If the complainant is not satisfied with the results of the administrative determination rendered pursuant to section 11.0 of these procedures, the complainant may file a written appeal to the District governing board within fifteen (15) days from the date of notice pursuant to section 11.0 of these procedures that sets forth the administrative determination and the complainant's appeal rights. - 12.1.2 The governing board will review the original complaint, the investigative report, the administrative determination, and the appeal and issue a final District decision in the matter within forty-five (45) days after receiving the appeal. - 12.1.2.1 In any case not involving employment discrimination, the District shall promptly forward to the complainant and to the Chancellor of the California Community Colleges a copy of the final District decision rendered by the governing board that includes notice of the complainant's right to appeal the District's decision to the Chancellor of the California Community Colleges (set forth below).

-- 12.1.2.2 In any case involving employment discrimination, the District shall promptly forward to the complainant a copy of the final District decision rendered by the governing board (Board of Trustees) that includes notice of the complainant's right to file a complaint with the Department of Fair Employment and Housing, where the case is within the jurisdiction of that agency. - 12.1.3 Alternatively, if the governing board (Board of Trustees) does not act within forty-five (45) days, the administrative determination shall be deemed approved and shall become the final District decision in the matter. - 12.1.3.1 In any case not involving employment discrimination, the District shall notify the complainant and the Chancellor of the California Community Colleges that the governing board (Board of Trustees) took no action and the administrative action is deemed approved pursuant to section 59338 of Title 5 of the California Codes of Regulations.
-The complainant shall also be notified of his or her right to appeal the District's decision to the Chancellor of the California Community Colleges. - 12.1.3.2 In any case involving employment discrimination, the District shall notify the complainant that the governing board (Board of Trustees) took no action and the administrative action is deemed approved pursuant to section 59338 of Title 5 of the California Code of Regulations.
+- 12.1.2.2 In any case involving employment discrimination, the District shall promptly forward to the complainant a copy of the final District decision rendered by the governing board that includes notice of the complainant's right to file a complaint with the Department of Fair Employment and Housing, where the case is within the jurisdiction of that agency. - 12.1.3 Alternatively, if the governing board does not act within forty-five (45) days, the administrative determination shall be deemed approved and shall become the final District decision in the matter. - 12.1.3.1 In any case not involving employment discrimination, the District shall notify the complainant and the Chancellor of the California Community Colleges that the governing board took no action and the administrative action is deemed approved pursuant to section 59338 of Title 5 of the California Codes of Regulations.
+The complainant shall also be notified of his or her right to appeal the District's decision to the Chancellor of the California Community Colleges. - 12.1.3.2 In any case involving employment discrimination, the District shall notify the complainant that the governing board took no action and the administrative action is deemed approved pursuant to section 59338 of Title 5 of the California Code of Regulations.
 The complainant shall also be notified of his or her right to file a complaint with the Department of Fair Employment and Housing, where the case is within the jurisdiction of that agency.